himanshu2454/Kunteksto/docs_source/source/start.rst

 2. Select the semi-colon separator using the select box (Demo.csv uses a semicolon ';' for the field separator).

-3. Select the demo file, **Demo.csv** using the open file dialog.
+3. Select the demo file, **example_data/Demo.csv** using the open file dialog.

-4. Kunteksto will create a results database of this CSV file named Demo.db when the Analyze CSV button is clicked.
+4. Kunteksto will create a results database of this CSV file named example_data/Demo.db when the Analyze CSV button is clicked.

 .. image:: _images/analyze.png
     :width: 800px